biplobgauli/696/README.md

 ### Files Available

-Traffic Accidents in the US.pdf is a paper with details on this papaer.
-Traffic Accidents in the US.pptx is the powerpoint document.
+Traffic Accidents in the US.pdf is a <b> Paper </b> with details on this papaer.
+Traffic Accidents in the US.pptx is the <b> PowerPoint</b> document.

 The csv data files were too large to add here.
 The source of the data is available [here.](https://smoosavi.org/datasets/us_accidents)